elaaj/augmented-reality/README.md

 ## Installation

-In order to run this project it's required a Python 3 installation, along with the following python modules:
+Before of running the main notebook, there are some requirements:
+- Python 3.
+- The following python modules:
 ```bash
 pip install opencv-python
 pip install numpy
 ```
+- The dataset folder, which can be downloaded [here](https://github.com/elaaj/binary-video-segmentation/tree/main/data).

 ## Usage